Franciscan Sisters of the Eucharist: Apostolate

-The community has thirteen different centers around the world, including the United States, Jerusalem, Rome and Assisi.
+The community has twelve different centers around the world, including the United States, Jerusalem, Rome and Assisi.
 The Sisters teach at universities, work in hospitals, operate a school in Bethlehem and work at the Vatican.

 The Franciscan Sisters of the Eucharist share the original founders with the Franciscan Sisters of Perpetual Adoration and the Sisters of St. Francis of Assisi of St. Francis, Wisconsin.